petelomax/Phix/readme.txt

             want to make builtins\timedate.e an auto-include, or anything else with user defined types.
 28/09/2015  BUGFIX: switch lower(ch) do needed a saveFunctionResultVars().
+20/10/2015  BUGFIX: sprintf("%g",1e-14) was yielding "1e-15"!!
+Trivial fix,
+            once spotted.
+The problem was that it starts printing 9.9999e-15, as we expect, then round() does what it should, namely convert that "9.9999" to 10!0000 and trim, except the replaced '!' was also discarded, so the caller (sprintf2 in pprntfN.e) did not know to exp += 1.
+It now keeps the trailing '!', which sprintf2 was already getting rid of properly anyway.

 Version 0.6.6
 =============